tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #3 Discovery.md

       env:
        ASPNETCORE_ENVIRONMENT: development
       services:
-      - myDiscoveryService
+      - myDiscoveryService-{initials}
     ```

-11. Run the cf push command to build, stage and run your application on PCF.
+12. Run the cf push command to build, stage and run your application on PCF.
 Ensure you are in the same directory as your manifest file and type `cf push`.

-12. Once the command has completed, navigate to the url to see the home page with products listed.
+13. Once the command has completed, navigate to the url to see the home page with products listed.